Frequently Asked Assessment Questions

 Calculators are not allowed for use on any of the assessment tests.

-What happens after students complete a test?
+What happens after I complete the assessment test?

 Once students finish assessment testing, they will receive a printout of their results that indicate:

 - The number of questions answered correctly for each test

 - Course placement recommendations